1. Setting up your RDP manually

 You'll need to ensure that your hardware and operating systems meet our Online requirements and that nothing in your local IT infrastructure is blocking your connection to our new Hosted infrastructure.

 If you receive an error when trying to connect to the server similar to the image below you will need to ensure that your hardware and operating system are up to requirement.
-The connection to the new server infrastructure requires TLS 1.2 to be support on the device you use.
+The connection to the new server infrastructure requires TLS 1.2 to be supported on the device you use.
 Find out more about TLS, what it is and how to check your devices here.

 b.
 Ports & IPs